Approach to equilibrium for a particle interacting with a harmonic thermal bath

+Moreover, we want to obtain quantitative estimates of the correction to the limiting behavior when $N$ is large but finite.
 Two regimes naturally appears.
-In the {\it non-resonant} regime, when the natural frequency $\Omega$ of the probe is found outside the frequency spectrum $[\mu_-,\mu_+]$ of the normal modes of the bath, the interaction is ineffective and the evolution of the probe is a small modification of its free (that is $\alpha=0$) evolution.
+In the {\it non-resonant} regime, when the natural frequency $\Omega$ of the probe is found outside the frequency spectrum $[\mu_-,\mu_+]$ of the normal modes of the bath, the interaction is ineffective and the evolution of the probe is a small modification of its {\it unperturbed} (that is $\alpha=0$) evolution.
 In particular, no thermalization takes place.
 On the other hand, in the {\it resonant} regime, when $\Omega$ is found inside $[\mu_-,\mu_+]$ and $N$ is very large, it is natural to assume that the probe will {\it thermalize}, that is it will equilibrate at temperature $T_B$ while the state of the bath will barely change.
 In both cases, on a more detailed level, one expects that, still for large $N$, the bath can be seen as an external noise acting on the probe so that the effective evolution of the probe can be described as a Markov process in which the bath has been replaced by an effective low dimensional stationary stochastic process, that is a {\it thermostat}.